Nikon D70s vs Sony A7S II

 One difference between the cameras concerns the presence of an on-board flash.
 The D70s has one, while the A7S II does not.
 While the built-in flash of the D70s is not very powerful, it can at times be useful as a fill-in light.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A7S II is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The D70s writes its imaging data to Compact Flash cards, while the A7S II uses SDXC or Memory Stick PRO Duo cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D70s and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the D70s has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D70s was succeeded by the Nikon D80.
+Both the D70s and the A7S II have been discontinued, but can regularly be found used on eBay.
+The D70s was replaced by the Nikon D80, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D70s and the Sony A7S II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.